 Near the unit up in the attic, there should be a little port or pipe opening connected to a tee fitting on the drain line.
 This is usually less than 1 foot away from the unit.
 This is true for most air-conditioning unit setups in North Texas.

-You can use a funnel on the top of this pipe opening and pour a cup of bleach down every couple of months.
+You can use a funnel on the top of this pipe opening and pour a cup of bleach every few months.
 This will certainly help slow down the gunk buildup.
 However, this will not clear any clogs that have already started to develop inside the line.
-For that, you will need a compressed air set up.
-This is best done by a plumbing or hvac professional.
+For that, you will need a compressed air setup.
+A plumbing or HVAC professional best does this.

-If you have any more questions, feel free to reach out to us.
+If you have any more questions, feel free to contact us.
 While the information above is accurate to most AC setups in North Texas, there are a lot of different variations.
 Furthermore, there are many times stuff is not done correctly or up to code and flies under the radar.
 Let us know if we can assist you further!